-Venturing through little-visited corners of Europe was something I had been wanting to do for a long time.
-The opportunity arose, and we set off, in the middle of winter, for a roadtrip through the Balkans, the European region that encompasses the countries that were once part of Yugoslavia.
+Exploring lesser-visited parts of Europe was something I had wanted to do for a long time.
+When the opportunity came up, we set off, in the middle of winter, on a road trip through the Balkans, the European region which includes countries that were once part of Yugoslavia.

-Finding information about these destinations in the blogosphere wasn't easy, so here's a series of posts with everything you need to know to organize your itinerary through the Balkans, in Eastern Europe, and get to know this culturally rich and diverse region.
+Finding information about these destinations online wasn’t easy, so I’ve put together a series of posts with everything you need to know to plan your Balkans itinerary in Eastern Europe and explore this culturally rich and diverse region.

-The former Yugoslavia dissolved in 1991-1992, resulting in six countries today: 6 countries: Serbia, Croatia, Slovenia, Montenegro, Bosnia Herzegovina and North Macedonia.
-In addition to these, Kosovo still struggles for independence from Serbia; many countries recognize it as an independent state, but not all (especially Serbia).
+The former Yugoslavia dissolved in 1991–1992, resulting in six countries today: Serbia, Croatia, Slovenia, Montenegro, Bosnia and Herzegovina, and North Macedonia.
+In addition to these, Kosovo still seeks independence from Serbia; many countries recognize it as an independent state, though not all do (especially Serbia).

-In this post, you will find our Balkans itinerary, with tips on accommodation, routes and unmissable attractions.
+In this post, you’ll find our Balkans itinerary, with tips on where to stay, routes, and must-see attractions.

 .

-We made this trip in winter, however, it can be done at any time of the year.
+We made this trip in winter, but it can be done year-round.

-All the destinations we visited have attractions in every season of the year - in fact, around Kotor, there are great beaches to enjoy if you go during warmer months.
+All the destinations we visited have something to offer in every season.
+In fact, around Kotor, there are great beaches if you visit in the warmer months

 - Day 2️⃣ – Belgrade

-- Day 3️⃣ – Drive to Zlatibor - Tara National Park
+- Day 3️⃣ – Drive to Zlatibor and Tara National Park

-- Day 5️⃣ – Drive to Zabljac (Montenegro) – Durmitor National Park
+- Day 5️⃣ – Drive to Zabljak (Montenegro) – Durmitor National Park

 - Day 6️⃣ – Durmitor National Park